isomerpages/moe-marsilingpri/_curriculum/Programme for Active Learning (PAL).md

 important Social and Emotional (SE) competencies.
 There are platforms for experiential learning – experimentation, exploration and achieving success.
-Opportunities are also provided for Marsilians to go through learning experiences to acquire a range of skills as well as interaction with friends and thereby developing confidence.</p>
+Opportunities are also provided for Marsilians to go through learning experiences to acquire a range of skills as well as interact with peers and thereby developing confidence.</p>
 <p></p>
 <p>As a Marsilian, you will receive broad exposure and experiences through